drcircuit/directcam/README.md

 - All callback functions need to be in function(err, result){} format

 ### directcam.cameras(args, callback) [Camera]
-returns an array of camera objects in the system to the callbac
+returns an array of camera objects in the system to the callback function

 Camera Object:
 ```javascript